eleoperret/MastingCollab/README.md

 # Masting, Seeds and Seedlings (Mt.
 Rainier)
 Mount Rainier Seed and seedling data

+22.01.2026.
+This is a copy of the Masting-1 Repo from the Janneke Hille Ris Lambers Group Lab at ETH for collaboration with the Temporal Ecology (Elizabeth Wolkovich) Group at UBC.
+I had to make a copy as I could not fork at make the repository public.
+Please tell me if there are any changes or things that I should do on it.
+I added Victor, Lizzie and Janneke on it and I hope that everything looks good :)

 Updated January 4, 2026

 This repo contains the seed data collected from 2009 - 2024.